parthenon-hpc-lab/parthenon/doc/sphinx/src/mesh/mesh.rst

   fact to make ``LogicalLocation`` hashable so that it can be used with ``std::map`` and other hashed containers.
-- Unlike in the Athena++ ``MeshBlockTree`` implementation that was historically used by Parthenon, the entire logical index space of the
+- Unlike in the Athena++ ``MeshBlockTree`` implementation that was historically used by Parthenon, the entire logical index space of each tree is within the domain of the problem.
+  Even for some hyper-rectangular base meshes, this can result in forests that contain multiple trees.